mostafa272/Awesome-Portfolio/README.md

   **Some Features of The Awesome Portfolio:**

-   1. Displaying posts based on tags, categories and authors
+   1. Displaying articles based on tags, categories and authors

    2. Gainig AJAX method for loading more articles